 601 Thesis.
 (3)

 603 Research Project.
-(1) Clinical research project for students who choose not to complete a Master’s thesis, exploring the relationship between research and clinical practice.
-The project, completed concurrently with a clinical practicum assignment, will result in a detailed review of current literature supporting the treatment chosen, and detailed analysis of data gathered over the course of the semester to document change in client performance as a result of treatment.
+(3) Capstone research project for students who choose not to complete a Master's thesis.
+Project will result in a journal-quality manuscript, including a detailed review of current literature and analysis of an approved topic.
 Prerequisite: CSD 501.

 604 Graduate Portfolio.
 (0) Throughout their graduate program, students will develop a portfolio documenting their evolving knowledge and skills in speech-language pathology.
 The portfolio will be submitted to a faculty committee at the end of each semester, and the student's mastery of identified knowledge and skills will be documented.
 The final portfolio will show that the student has met the knowledge and skills outcomes for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP).
 Graded S/U. Prerequisite: Students taking CSD 604 must be in their final semester of course work, and obtain permission of CSD Graduate Adviser to enroll.